What type of content do you primarily create?

 From now on, when I ask a question, suggest a better version of the question to use that incorporates information specific to [use case] and ask me if I would like to use your question instead.

-We're often unaware of additional information that might be helpful when crafting a prompt, especially if we’re not experts on the subject.
-Enter the Question Refinement Pattern, which allows the LLM to refine your initial prompt by suggesting an improved version of your question.
+We're often unaware of additional information that might be helpful when crafting a prompt, especially if we're not experts on the subject.
+Enter the Question Refinement Pattern, which allows ChatGPT to refine your initial prompt by suggesting an improved version of your question that incorporates relevant context you might have missed.

-Instead of prompting directly, you ask the LLM to offer an alternative question that includes specific information relevant to your use case every time you ask a question.
-The LLM then asks you if you want to use that alternative question instead.
+Instead of prompting directly, you ask ChatGPT to offer an alternative question that includes specific information relevant to your use case every time you ask something.
+The AI then presents this improved question and asks if you'd prefer to use that version instead.
+This pattern essentially leverages the AI's knowledge to help you phrase questions more effectively.

-This pattern works best in areas where your initial question is broad or vague and would benefit from letting the AI tool guide you through what kinds of context is important to add.
-Think about how much technical knowledge about the topic might help you and if you're unsure about the specifics that are relevant, it's a good candidate for this pattern.
+This advanced prompt pattern works best in areas where your initial question is broad or vague and would benefit from letting ChatGPT guide you through what kinds of context are important to add.
+Consider using it when you have limited technical knowledge about a topic and are unsure about which specifics are relevant to include in your prompt.

 In cases where additional context has less importance or when the situation is highly variable and more context won't help refine the answer, the results are not as impressive.
-And that's not always as easy as it sounds.
-I found it difficult to differentiate between these two, so my results using this pattern were mixed – ironically, the best performance I got with this prompt pattern is when I asked about the prompt pattern itself.
+Distinguishing between these scenarios isn't always straightforward.
+I found it challenging to predict when this pattern would be most effective, so my results were mixed—ironically, the best performance I achieved with this prompt pattern was when I asked about the prompt pattern itself.

 Here's an example of a time you might use this prompt pattern: